Curb Bit Guide: Expert Tips for Choosing the Right Bit 2025

 Trainer tips include rewarding positive responses and allowing your horse time to acclimate.
 Patience and observation are key to a successful transition.

-Step 7: Maintain and Inspect Your Curb Bit
+Step 7: Keep Your Curb Bit Clean and Safe

 Routine maintenance extends the lifespan and safety of your curb bit.
 Clean the bit after each ride to remove residue and saliva, preventing corrosion.
 Store in a dry, safe location to avoid rust and unnecessary wear.